Tesla has got two motors and a bit of a mind of its own.

-It's time to check the tech.
+It is time to check the test.

-We see cars differently.
+We see cars differently

-We love em on the road and under the hood, but also check the text and are known for telling it like it is.
+On the road and under the hood, but also check the text and are known for telling it like it is.

 Ugly is included at no extra cost.